Zuehlke/SHMACK/README.md

 ## C. = Cassandra
 ## K. = Kafka

-## Trying some default stack für Big Data (May come out different from the above).
+## Trying some default stack for Big Data prototypes (May come out different from the above).